hortonworks/cloudbreak/docs/index.md

 `Instance type:` the Azure instance type to be used - we suggest to use at least small or medium instances

 `Password:` if you specify a password you can use it later to log into you launched instances

-`SSH public key` if you specify an SSH public key you can use your private key later to log into you launched instances

 ###Manage blueprints
 Blueprints are your declarative definition of a Hadoop cluster.